UtahRETC/intro-programming-python-part-2/units/03 - Introduction to Flask/Personal Page.md

 ---

 ## Instructions
 Use Flask API to create a webpage that displays a personal page for you.
 Give some information about yourself that you'd like to share.
 Use HTML to format the text.
 Link to at least one image.
+The site should include at least two pages.
+Link to them from the index page.

 ## Example